krisztinasinkovics/IDcard-visibility-classifier/README.md

 ## Run Instructions

 1. Go to directory `code`, there you will find the main.py file
-2. To run model training (i.e. task c(ii)) use the following command:
+2. To run model training use the following command:

 ```
 $ python main.py --mode=train --img_dir=</path/to/directory/containing/images/> \